Pardal24/Robotics-Academy-Exercises/README.md

 # Robotics Academy Exercises – ROS2 (C++)

-This repository contains my implementations of several exercises from the **Robotics Academy** platform.
+This repository will contain my implementations of several exercises from the **Robotics Academy** platform.
 The goal of this project is to practice and deepen my understanding of robotics concepts such as perception, control, and autonomous behavior through hands-on programming tasks.

 The exercises are developed using **ROS2 Humble** and implemented in **C++**.